WJAS: Programming

-WJAS is partially programmed by iHeartMedia under a master services agreement, with St. Barnabas retaining authority over personnel decisions.

-Weekdays begin with a morning drive time show hosted by David Blomquist ("Bloomdaddy"), a veteran Pittsburgh broadcaster.
-It is simulcast with WWVA (1170 AM) in Wheeling, West Virginia.
-Nationally syndicated conservative talk shows fill the rest of the schedule: Glenn Beck, Rose Somma Tennant, Sean Hannity, Dave Ramsey, Mark Levin, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.
+Weekdays begin with The GD Morning Show, a Pittsburgh-based news and interview program hosted by Greg Maxwell (G) and Darryl Grandy (D).
+The rest of the weekday schedule is nationally syndicated shows from Premiere Networks and Fox News including Glenn Beck, Hannity, and Mark Levin.

-Weekends feature shows on money, health, car repair and technology.
-Weekend syndicated hosts include Joe Pags, Kim Komando and Bill Cunningham.
-Some weekend hours are paid brokered programming.
-Most hours begin with news from Fox News Radio.
+Weekends feature specialty shows on money, health, cars and the law.
+Most hours begin with an update from Fox News Radio.

-WJAS is the home to University of Pittsburgh Panthers women's basketball games as well as Duquesne Dukes football and men's basketball games.

 History

 Early years

-Effective December 1, 1921, the Commerce Department, which regulated radio at this time, adopted regulations formally defining "broadcasting stations".
+Effective December 1, 1921, the U.S. Department of Commerce, which regulated radio in its early days, adopted regulations formally defining "broadcasting stations".
 The wavelength of 360 meters (833 kHz) was designated for entertainment broadcasts, while 485 meters (619 kHz) was reserved for broadcasting official weather and other government reports.
-Because there was only one available "entertainment" wavelength, stations in a given region had to develop timesharing agreements, in order to assign exclusive timeslots for broadcasting on 360 meters.
+Because there was only one available "entertainment" wavelength, stations in a given region had to develop timesharing agreements, to assign exclusive timeslots for broadcasting on 360 meters.

-WJAS was first licensed on August 4, 1922 to the Pittsburgh Radio Supply House, operating on 360 meters.
+WJAS was first licensed on August 4, 1922, to the Pittsburgh Radio Supply House, operating on 360 meters.
 It was Pittsburgh's sixth AM broadcasting station authorization.
 The call letters were randomly assigned from a sequential roster of available call signs.

-WJAS carried NBC's dramas, comedies, news and sports during the last years of the Golden Age of Radio.
+WJAS was an NBC Red Network affiliate, carrying its dramas, comedies, news and sports during the last years of the Golden Age of Radio.
 During the 1930s and 1940s, WJAS was home to the Wilkens Amateur Hour.
 Sponsored by Wilkens Jewelry Company, a 1942 review in the trade publication Billboard said the show "remains Pittsburgh's most popular local program".

-On November 1, 1957 the National Broadcasting Company (NBC) gained control of WJAS and WJAS-FM, adding them to their roster of network owned-and-operated stations.
-Later that month the call letters were changed to WAMP and WFMP, which was derived from "AM and FM Pittsburgh".
+On November 1, 1957, the National Broadcasting Company (NBC) gained control of WJAS and WJAS-FM, adding them to the network's roster of its owned-and-operated stations.
+Later that month, the call letters were changed to WAMP and WFMP, which was derived from "AM and FM Pittsburgh".
 Three years later, both stations changed back to their original call letters.